Codium-ai/pr-agent/docs/docs/core-abilities/metadata.md

 ## Local and global metadata injection with multi-stage analysis
 (1)
-PR-Agent initially retrieves for each PR the following data:
+Qodo Merge initially retrieves for each PR the following data:

 - PR title and branch name
 - PR original description